-Reports from the standing committees of the foundation were given by their respective chairs at the Board of Directors’ meeting on Dec.
-12, 2014.
+Reports from the standing committees of the foundation were given by their respective chairs at the Board of Directors’ meeting on February 26 and 27.
 Click on the committee name to see the full report.

 Mark your calendars: Upcoming Board of Trustees Meetings